benhamin36/startup/README.md

 ![Screenshot of the mockup for the site](rpgsitemockup.png)

+## Key features

+- Secure login over HTTPS
+- Ability to choose and equip new armor and weapons
+- Display of friends
+- Ability to challenge friends to battles
+- Toggle between friends to battle
+- Choose moves and follow the events in a battle
+- Win experience and new weapons

 ## Technologies

 I am going to use the required technologies in the following ways: